I have never been a fan of maths, so I never imagined planning my wedding would force me to evolve into a spread-sheet Queen.

-Your budget will dictates everything; from where, when and what year you get married, from how many people, to the entertainment, fashion and finishing touches.
-There’s no escaping it my beauty, until you have worked out your budget (properly and not just in your head or on Pinterest!) you cannot plan accurately.
+Your budget will dictate everything; from where, when and what year you get married, from how many people, to the entertainment, fashion and finishing touches.
+There’s no escaping it my beauty until you have worked out your budget (properly and not just in your head or on Pinterest!) you cannot plan accurately.

 It’s so easy to get seduced into the engagement euphoria and want to book every single wedding service known to mankind, (especially seductive when many services don’t request full payment for many months later).
 None of us want to start married life off in a pool of debt, so as much as I have a disdain for number crunching, it really is sensible to be on top of your budget BEFORE you start spending.

 Don’t get me wrong, this is not an easy feat and as a grown adult, asking yours or your partners’ parents for money will always feel awkward.